ryanatkn/corpus-activity-streams/README.md

 ## todo

+- Make it more usable as a library
+  Right now, developer users must import individual TypeScript modules.
+  It should be published in a more standard npm-friendly way and include the data as JSON.
 - Make it usable on smaller screens.
 Collapse columns to tabs, probably.
 - More data than just the vocabulary?
   See [ActivityPub](https://www.w3.org/TR/activitypub/) and
   [Activity Streams 2.0](https://www.w3.org/TR/activitystreams-core/).
 - More and better views!
 And then some way manage them.
 - Clicking #hashlinks navigates like you'd expect, but browser nav backward/forward doesn't work.
-- Make it more usable as a library.
-  Right now, developer users must import individual TypeScript modules.
-  It should be published in a more standard npm-friendly way.
 - Somehow display the
   [other examples](https://github.com/ryanatkn/corpus-activity-streams/blob/main/src/activity_streams_examples.ts#L1426).
 - It currently uses a harshly inefficient codegen solution